Gabriella439/post-rfc/voice-feminization.md

 feminize to feminize your voice.
 Your feminine voice should feel comfortable, easy, and natural when you speak.

-The reason that this is my #1 tip is because this is the only mistake you can make that can cause permanent damage to your voice.
-Voice feminization is a completely reversible process unless you strain your voice and then you risk irreversible degrading your voice.
+The reason why this is my #1 tip is because this is the only mistake you can make that can cause permanent damage to your voice.
+Voice feminization is a completely reversible process unless you chronically strain your voice and then you risk irreversible degrading your voice.

 I was fortunate to avoid irreversibly damaging my voice, but I probably came close back when I was self-taught.
 Not only did I strain my voice quite a